METHODOLOGY

 When we say 60 to 70 percent chance of selling, the actual rate falls within 10 percentage points of that band.

-The median percentage by which our home-value estimate differs from the actual sale price.
+The middle of how far our predicted sale price sits from the actual sale price.
 Lower is better.

 Walk-forward backtest